samuelleblanc/fp/README.md

 ## Saving flight paths for sharing
     1) Press the 'Save all' button to create all figures and save them
     2) Follow dialog to find the desired saving location

+## Making a slideshow with preset maps and displays for easier dissemination
+    1) Press the 'Save pptx'
+    2) Follow the prompts to where you want to save the items.
+This will create new figures, similar to the 'save all' button.

 ## Opening previously saved flight plans:
     1) Press the Excel File: 'Open' button.